-Vertebral fractures are the result of improper axial loading with or without a rotational component and or distraction/dislocation in the setting of trauma, osteoporosis, infection, metastatic, or other bone diseases.
+Vertebral fractures result from improper axial loading with or without a rotational component and/or distraction/dislocation in the setting of trauma, osteoporosis, infection, metastatic, or other bone diseases.

 Osteoporosis is the most common precipitating factor for vertebral fracture.
-However, trauma, cancer, chemotherapy, infection, long term steroid use, hyperthyroidism, and radiation therapy are also known to weaken bones that can lead to compression fractures.
-The etiology of lower bone density can be related to smoking, alcohol abuse, lower levels of estrogen, anorexia, kidney disease, medications, proton pump inhibitors, and other medications.
+However, trauma, cancer, chemotherapy, infection, long-term steroid use, hyperthyroidism, and radiation therapy are also known to weaken bones that can lead to compression fractures.
+The etiology of lower bone density can be related to smoking, alcohol abuse, lower estrogen levels, anorexia, kidney disease, medications, proton pump inhibitors, and other medications.
 Risk factors include female gender, osteoporosis, osteopenia, age greater than 50, history of vertebral fractures, smoking, vitamin D deficiency, and prolonged use of corticosteroids.

 Trauma is the second most common cause of spine fracture, and motor vehicle accidents are the number one cause of spinal cord injury.
 A spinal cord injury occurs from C1 to L2, the approximate level of the cauda equina.
 Injuries below the conus are cauda equina injuries.
-Other high ranking causes of spinal cord injury include falls and gunshot wounds according to the National Spinal Cord Injury Statistical Center.
-Infection, known as osteomyelitis, accounts for admission incidence of 4.8 of 100000 patients.
+According to the National Spinal Cord Injury Statistical Center, other high-ranking causes of spinal cord injury include falls and gunshot wounds.
+Osteomyelitis infection accounts for admission incidence of 4.8 of 100000 patients.

 Peak bone density occurs approximately between the ages of 18 and 25.
 Bone remodeling is a part of the normal physiological activity where osteoclasts, assisted by transcription factors, degrade bone matrix, and osteoblasts are signaled to rebuild the bone.
-Osteoporosis is a degenerative pathway that is the result of excessive bone resorption or inadequate formation of new bone and results in a decrease in cancellous bone density, thereby weakening its architecture and structure.
+Osteoporosis is a degenerative pathway resulting from excessive bone resorption or inadequate formation of new bone and results in a decrease in cancellous bone density, thereby weakening its architecture and structure.
 Subsequently, a rapid increase in bone remodeling increases fragility to the point that low impact movement leads to compression fractures.

-Infection and other spine diseases cause erosion of the vertebral body, and the spine begins to collapse, causing deformity and potentially resulting in a compression/burst type fracture affecting the anterior and middle columns.
+Infection and other spine diseases cause erosion of the vertebral body.
+The spine begins to collapse, causing deformity and potentially resulting in a compression/burst type fracture affecting the anterior and middle columns.

 History and Physical

 When should osteoporotic compression fractures be high on the differential diagnosis?
 Both men and women are subject to vertebral compression fractures.
 However, one in four women with vertebral fractures goes undiagnosed.
 Patients with compression fractures will typically present with acute or chronic back pain.
 Symptoms include a sudden onset of pain that may be related to impact movements.
 This pain is focal at the level of disease.
-There is increased pain during standing or walking, decrease in pain when lying down, and increase in pain over the palpated affected area.
-This condition can lead to increases in kyphotic and lumbar deformity, loss of activity in daily life, constipation, decrease in respiratory drive, deep vein thrombosis due to prolonged inactivity, and social problems.
+There is increased pain during standing or walking, a decrease in pain when lying down, and increased pain over the palpated affected area.
+This condition can lead to increases in kyphotic and lumbar deformity, loss of activity in daily life, constipation, decreased respiratory drive, deep vein thrombosis due to prolonged inactivity, and social problems.
 The physical exam can reveal loss of height, loss of muscle tone, and change in sagittal balance.
-Vertebral column fractures are typically not related to myelopathic signs and radicular pain, unless severe or involve some form of spinal canal stenosis/compression.
+Vertebral column fractures are typically not related to myelopathic signs, and radicular pain unless severe or involve some form of spinal canal stenosis/compression.

-The acute trauma patient will undergo CT of the spine after securing the airway, ensuring breathing, and hemodynamic stability.
-A full neurological evaluation, including rectal tone, is undertaken to assess for spinal cord injury and classified under the ASIA scale.
-Intubated patients who are unable to participate in the exam will be evaluated based on reflexes and response to painful stimuli.
+The acute trauma patient will undergo CT of the spine after securing the airway, ensuring breathing and hemodynamic stability.
+A full neurological evaluation, including rectal tone, is undertaken to assess spinal cord injury and classified under the ASIA scale.
+Intubated patients who are unable to participate in the exam will be evaluated based on reflexes and responses to painful stimuli.
 The basis for evaluation for vertebral fractures is in the clinical guidelines.

 Back pain is often the chief complaint among patients diagnosed with vertebral erosion due to infection or bone disease.
 Palpating over the spine can identify areas of concern and warrant further imaging studies.